kartotherian/kartotherian/README.md

   uri: vector://
   formats: [png,json,headers,svg,jpeg]
   xml:
-    loader: osm-bright-style    # stylesheet xml is in npm
+    npmloader: osm-bright-style    # stylesheet xml is in npm
   xmlLayers: ['landuse', 'road']                # Only include these layers when rendering
 ```
 * `xmlExceptLayers` - same as `xmlLayers`, but instead of whitelisting, blacklist (allow all except these):